Powerful partnerships. Standout solutions.

 - Pennsylvania Bar Association

-- Research for Action, Board Member
+- Research for Action, Past Board Member

 Ken has been elected a Fellow of the College of Labor and Employment Lawyers, a highly selective national organization recognizing lawyers who have made long-standing and significant contributions to the field of labor and employment law.
 Chambers and Partners U.S.A., the leading legal directory of top firms and practitioners, has ranked Ken among the top OSHA attorneys nationally in 2022.
 As published in Philadelphia magazine, he also has been recognized as a Pennsylvania Super Lawyer since the program’s inception nearly 20 years ago, including for 2022, by being selected by his peers as among the top 5 percent of lawyers in the Commonwealth.
 Ken received the 2017 Friend for Life Award from Action Wellness in recognition of his years of service to the Philadelphia Community.